vesoft-inc/nebula-docs/docs-2.0/nebula-importer/use-importer.md

-# Nebula Importer
+# NebulaGraphImporter

-Nebula Importer (Importer) is a standalone tool for importing data from CSV files into [Nebula Graph](https://github.com/vesoft-inc/nebula).
-Importer can read the local CSV file and then import the data into the Nebula Graph database.
+NebulaGraphImporter (Importer) is a standalone tool for importing data from CSV files into [NebulaGraph](https://github.com/vesoft-inc/nebula).
+Importer can read the local CSV file and then import the data into the NebulaGraph database.

 ## Scenario

-Importer is used to import the contents of a local CSV file into the Nebula Graph.
+Importer is used to import the contents of a local CSV file into the NebulaGraph.

 ## Advantage